makeitlegit/ProperName/README.md

 <!--![cover](/cover.png)
 // ![Contributions Welcome](https://img.shields.io/badge/Contributions-welcome-blue.svg)
 // Got techniques or resources to help?
-[Add an issue](https://github.com/makeitlegit/propername/issues) or [create a new pull request](https://github.com/makeitlegit/propername/pulls).
+[Add an issue](https://github.com/makeitlegit/ProperName/issues) or [create a new pull request](https://github.com/makeitlegit/ProperName/pulls).
 -->

 # Start Here

-Proper Name is a knowledge-sharing effort.
+ProperName is a knowledge-sharing effort.
 Getting people's names right is not an impossible task.
 This is for *developers, designers, and anyone else* who shapes the products/services we all use.

 [Best Practices](bestpractices.md)
 Guidelines for designing, building, and maintaining systems that will best honor proper names.